wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

 **Why should you use 59sec?**

-Because studies done by MIT and Kellogg (published on Forbes) show that answering a lead in 5 minutes versus 30 seconds means 21x more chances to close the sale.
+Because studies done by MIT and Kellogg [http://www.forbes.com/sites/marketshare/2012/05/22/when-it-comes-to-inbound-marketing-time-is-definitely-of-the-essence/ (published here on Forbes)] show that answering a lead in 5 minutes versus 30 seconds means 21x more chances to close the sale.
 So, we are helping you answer under 1 minute, not in 5. :)

 When a new Contact Form 7 form is submitted, all sales agents get a push notification on their iOS and Android devices!
 Also, 59sec lite has a lead management procedure to help the sales team nurture the lead until it become a sale.